Vitaeoth, the Wounded

 - Miracle Worker: Matyr's Benediction

 The Miracle Worker heals all allies within 20 yards for 5 x the Miracle Worker's Willpower.
 At level 12 this becomes 10 x the Miracle Worker's Willpower.
 The Miracle Worker may also sacrifice their Health, granting their allies Health equal to the Health sacrificed (in addition to the normal effect).
-Finally, the Miracle Worker may concentrate this burst on a single target, restoring them to life within a number of minutes equal to the Miracle Worker's character level, but only if the Miracle Worker sacrifices Health equal to the dead target's character level.
+Alternatively, the Miracle Worker may concentrate this burst on a single target, restoring them to life if they died within a number of minutes equal to the Miracle Worker's character level, but only if the Miracle Worker sacrifices Health equal to twice the dead target's character level.

 - At the GM's option, the Miracle Worker may sacrifice their life to raise a number of allies equal to the Miracle Worker's Willpower.
 Whether the Miracle Worker can be raised after this sacrifice is up the GM.